 The IMP is to be taken once daily with or without food at any time of the day.
-For patients unable to take tablets by mouth, these may be crushed and administrated via a nasogastric tube.
+For patients unable to take tablets by mouth, these may be dispersed in water and administrated via a nasogastric tube.

 Dose modifications